lakesareadesign/multi.pass/content/plugins/genesis-dambuster/readme.txt

 == Upgrade Notice ==

-= 1.5.5 - Optional - Fixes to Divine and Pretty Chic when using the theme header
+= 1.6 - Optional - Updated for Metro Pro 2.2.1

 == How to Use The Plugin ==